diva-exchange/i2p/README.md

 If you are looking for an entry-level experience, focused on browsing the network: use the docker image tagged as "i2p-tor-proxy".
 Read the "Get Started" below.

-If you are an I2P pro - go for the docker imaged tagged as "latest".
+If you are experienced and looking for an I2P-only container - go for the docker imaged tagged as "latest".
 You get the latest stable i2pd (C++ version) release.
 Lean & fast.

+A great tutorial, including "How to setup your system", is found here: [Introduction to “I2P”](https://www.diva.exchange/en/privacy/introduction-to-i2p-your-own-internet-secure-private-and-free/).

 ## Entry-Level Experience - I2P & Onion: Private Browsing
-Enjoy a smooth private browsing experience both on the clearnet (like https://diva.exchange) and the darknet (onion and i2p sites/eepsites, like http://diva.i2p).
+Enjoy a smooth and private browsing experience on multiple networks (like https://diva.exchange or also onion and i2p sites like http://diva.i2p).
 Use your favourite browser (like Firefox).
 Hence it should be suitable for beginners.

 Please note: an entry-level setup is only a first - yet necessary - step to protect your privacy.
 You need to change your behaviour to protect your online privacy (like: use NoScript, AdBlock).
-Also fingerprinting (a hash of your online footprint) and obviously login data is a threat.
-On your systems and mobile phones there are plenty of applications leaking your private data.
-This project helps you with browsing.
+Also fingerprinting (a hash of your online footprint) and obviously login data is threatening your privacy.
+This project helps you to get started with private browsing.

 ## DNS-over-TLS
 All DNS queries of this docker container are resolved using DNS-over-TLS (DoT).
 DoT makes it difficult to spy out DNS queries.